Skip to content

 How can you demonstrate fairness?

 In true Competing situations, the conversation is probably not equal.
-You are an authority figure, and you must make or impose the final decision.
-Even so, a neutral facilitator might help bring credibility to the discussion, and in certain cases, prevent side-conversations or tangents which may slow down action.
-At the same time, it’s often helpful to offer concessions, especially things which are valuable to them but cost you nothing.
+You are an authority figure.
+You may have to make or impose the final decision.
+Even so, a neutral facilitator (someone else, or even you wearing a different ‘hat’) might help bring credibility to the discussion.
+In certain cases, this may prevent side-conversations or tangents which may slow down action.
+Sometimes (if possible) it’s helpful to offer concessions, especially over things which are valuable to them but which cost you nothing.
 A common example?
-Offer an apology.
+An apology.

 How can you reward the other party rather than impose threats?